ravem/synology-pcloud-and-rclone/README.md

-# synology_pcloud

-## How to install rclone on a Synology NAS and use it with pcloud (tested on DS2016j, on DSM 7 and 2FA enabled).
+# How to install rclone on a Synology NAS and use it with pcloud (tested on DS2016j, on DSM 7 and 2FA enabled).

 First of all you must enable SSH access on your Synology NAS:
 Log in into the Synology NAS, then, navigate DSM Control Panel > Terminal & SNMP > Terminal.